 The Bar Colors section lets you define the color palette for the chart.

-The default palette for funnel and timeline charts is a red-to-blue continuous palette, where each bar is colored on a scale between the two colors.
+If you use a sequential or diverging palette, each bar is colored on a scale along the palette.
 If you change to a categorical palette (a palette composed of multiple individual colors), colors are assigned to each bar in order.
 The first bar is assigned the first color, and so on.
 If there are more bars than colors listed, the colors repeat from the beginning of the palette.

 To create a custom color palette, first select the Custom tab on the palette picker.
 You can edit your palette in several ways: